-Because logical standbys are not supported in Oracle Sharding, rolling upgrades may run into a DDL recovery issue because a physical standby database becomes a 'transient logical standby' during a rolling upgrade.
+Because logical standbys are not supported by Oracle Globally Distributed Database, rolling upgrades may run into a DDL recovery issue because a physical standby database becomes a 'transient logical standby' during a rolling upgrade.

 To avoid this issue, perform the following steps.